Hiroreco/enreco-archive/recap-data/chapter2/day7/nodes/nerissa-c2d7.md

 Despite all the celebrations, Nerissa couldn’t seem to find the same joy she had from the beginning.

 She had already been purified, right?
-And yet… her heart still felt empty as a [void](https://youtu.be/FlPFFE5_X3Y?t=14765).
+And yet... her heart still felt empty as a [void](https://youtu.be/FlPFFE5_X3Y?t=14765).
 As if there was a growing shadow engulfing all the light and happiness within her.
 As if buried in eternal winter, her soul became numb.
 Perhaps, devoid of love, even.

 _“You see, my heart is still dyed black.”_